Reasonable Shareholder Salary

 There is another lesson to be learned here.
 As your S Corp income increases, the reasonable S corp salary paid to the shareholders do not necessarily increase on a pro rate basis.
 In other words, if you peg your salary at $60,000 and that is supported with labor data, your salary does not double just because your net income in your S corporation doubles.
 Your salary is based on you, and the data surrounding you.
 Yes, the courts look at distributions and net income, and Yes, your salary would probably be increased if your net income doubles, but it is not tethered in a lock-step, $1 for $1 pattern.

-Recently, we have started using RCReports or Reasonable Compensation Reports, which is a consulting firm out of Denver, Colorado.
+WCG uses RCReports or Reasonable Compensation Reports, which is a consulting firm out of Denver, Colorado, for a lot of our reasonable compensation calculations.
 They send out a survey to you which asks a bunch of questions about qualifications, time spent on various tasks, regional data, etc. From there, and in their words, “RCReports synthesizes a proprietary blend of IRS criteria, Court Rulings, geographic data and our EXCLUSIVE database of wages to accurately assess Reasonable Compensation for S Corp, Small & Closely Held Business Owners.”
 Cool!